Personality Disorders

 Some resources on this list are aimed at people with specific personality disorders.
 All resources targeted towards a specific demographic will be noted in the resource’s description.
 There are ten personality disorders, which include: Paranoid, Schizoid, Schizotypal, Antisocial, Borderline, Histrionic, Narcissistic, Avoidant, Dependent, and Obsessive-Compulsive (different from OCD).

-Portland Therapy Center - This link provides a resource where you can find therapists in the Portland area who specialize in treating personality disorders.
+Portland Therapy Center - A resource where you can find therapists in the Portland area who specialize in treating personality disorders.
 It offers a directory of professionals with expertise in various mental health issues, including personality disorders like borderline, narcissistic, and antisocial personality disorders.
 You can search for therapists based on their specialties, read about their approaches, and find contact information to seek treatment.

-The Maine DBT Center - The Maine DBT Center offers comprehensive Dialectical Behavior Therapy (DBT) for adults, focusing on individuals with Borderline Personality Disorder and other emotional regulation issues.
+The Maine DBT Center - Offers comprehensive Dialectical Behavior Therapy (DBT) for adults, focusing on individuals with Borderline Personality Disorder and other emotional regulation issues.
 The program includes weekly DBT skills group sessions and individual therapy, primarily conducted via telehealth.
 They require a one-year commitment, with group sessions facilitated by trained clinicians.
 The center supports clients in developing skills to manage emotions, improve relationships, and cope with distress, with flexible scheduling to accommodate various needs.

-Wrap-fund - Anglez Behavioral Health Services implements the WRAP-fund in Kennebec and Somerset Counties.
-This fund provides financial assistance to individuals enrolled in or eligible for Adult Mental Health Services under Section 17.
+Wrap-fund - Provides financial assistance to individuals enrolled in or eligible for Adult Mental Health Services under Section 17.
 Applicants must submit a complete and legible application, demonstrating financial need and providing supporting documents for the requested assistance.
 The application requires personal and financial details, an eligibility section, and information on other resources tried.
 The program emphasizes utilizing other available resources before applying, and incomplete applications will be returned for resubmission.

 Regional Resources